‘What the hell is that???’ My high school best mate shrieked at me as I pulled my lunch out of my locker.

 5. Always remember to JERF – Just Eat Real Food.
 It can be tempting to grab a health food bar or a pre-packaged mini meal but you’ll always feel better if you choose something real like nuts, fruit or some veggies.

-7. These bliss balls are excellent and you make some to have with a cup of tea in the afternoons.
+7. These bliss balls are excellent and you should make some to have with a cup of tea in the afternoons.